 The differential diagnosis of hypochromic microcytic anemia can be thalassemias, anemia of chronic disease, lead poisoning, and X-linked sideroblastic anemia.

-The diagnosis and management of hypochromic microcytic anemia is done with a multidisciplinary team that includes a primary care provider, a nurse practitioner, gynecologist, hematologist, a surgeon, and a gastroenterologist.
+The diagnosis and management of hypochromic microcytic anemia is done with an interprofessional team that includes a primary care provider, a nurse practitioner, gynecologist, hematologist, a surgeon, and a gastroenterologist.
 The key is to find the cause of the anemia.
 After the diagnosis of hypochromic microcytic anemia is established, iron replacement therapy can be commenced.
 Therapy includes 325 mg of ferrous sulfate three times a day orally.
 Of this, up to 10 mg of iron can be absorbed from the gut and is the preferred initial treatment.
 Nausea and constipation are the side effects which limit the compliance of this therapy.
 Compliance can be increased by gradually increasing the dose of the treatment while monitoring the patient for side effects.
 The maximum tolerable dose is usually selected for the replacement of lost iron.
 The impact of this treatment usually appears after 3 weeks, while the full effects will be evident in 2 months.
 Close follow up is required to ensure that the patient's hematocrit is improving.

 |||Gebreweld A,Bekele D,Tsegaye A, Hematological profile of pregnant women at St. Paul's Hospital Millennium Medical College, Addis Ababa, Ethiopia.
 BMC hematology.
 2018; [PubMed PMID: 30002836]|